robpalmares/TodoList/README.md

 # TodoList
-> A simple ToDo List that demonstrates an effectively use of MEAN stack
+> A simple application developed to make practical use of MEAN stack

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.